User Parameters

 • inAutoUsePOST - When defined in the report, the report is using POST instead of GET as form action.
 Allows posting large amounts of data (file content etc.)

-Example: Identifying the user running the report
+Example: Identifying the User Running the Report

 myDBR keeps track of which username/password each connection was made with to the database.
 If you need to know who the user is executing the report, you can add a special parameter "inLogin varchar(128)" to the report. myDBR will automatically set it to contain the user's username.